Dominic Smith Player Props: Nationals vs. Rockies

-Dominic Smith -- batting .382 in his past 10 games -- will be in action for the Washington Nationals versus the Colorado Rockies, with Jake Bird on the mound, on July 24 at 7:05 PM ET.
+On Wednesday, Dominic Smith (.421 on-base percentage in past 10 games, 84 points above season-long percentage) and the Washington Nationals play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 12:05 PM ET.

-He racked up two hits (going 2-for-4 with two RBI) in his most recent appearance against the Giants.
+He had a hitless showing in his most recent game (0-for-3) against the Rockies.

 Dominic Smith Game Info & Props vs. the Rockies